Quantum Magnetism in Minerals: Kagome systems

-argued that the low-energy magnetic fluctuations also contain a considerable contribution from antiferromagnetically correlated magnetic Cu impurities on the nominally nonmagnetic Zn intersites.
+Another important ingredient influencing the dynamical spin structure factor is chemical disorder, which can lead to a randomness-induced quantum spin liquid behaviour (random-singlet state) above a certain critical value \cite{ShimokawaWatanabe15}.
+In a more recent work, Han \textit{et al.} \cite{HanNorman16} argued that the low-energy magnetic fluctuations also contain a considerable contribution from antiferromagnetically correlated magnetic Cu impurities on the nominally nonmagnetic Zn intersites.
 According to single-crystal $^2$D NMR \cite{ImaiFu11} and resonant x-ray diffraction measurements \cite{FreedmanHan10}, the concentration of such weakly interacting Cu$^{2+}$ defect spins reaches 15\%.
-On the other hand, the possibility of Zn$^{2+}$ impurities occupying the kagom\'e sites can be essentially eliminated in the best of the studied samples.
+On the other hand, the possibility of Zn$^{2+}$ impurities occupying the kagome sites can be essentially eliminated in the best of the studied samples.
 The authors of Ref.~\cite{HanNorman16} indicate a good agreement between predictions of their impurity model and the low-energy neutron data that reveal a small spin gap of $\sim$\,0.7~meV after subtraction of the impurity signal.
 The same model is also able to explain the divergent response in the dynamic spin susceptibility below 1~meV \cite{HeltonMatan10} and is consistent with the NMR and specific-heat data \cite{HeltonMatan07}.